List of Coronation Street characters introduced in 1960: Susan Cunningham

 Susan Cunningham attends university with Ken Barlow and becomes his first girlfriend.
 She appears in the very first episode of Coronation Street and makes her last appearance in early 1961.

 Susan Cunningham was a contemporary of Ken Barlow at Manchester University who unwittingly caused trouble at home for Ken.
 Ken arranged to meet her for drinks at the Imperial Hotel, where his mother was employed as a kitchen hand.
-Frank Barlow objected to Ken spending money in the same place his mum worked hard to earn it and forbade Ken from meeting Susan.
-When Ken didn't show, Susan drove to Coronation Street to see if he was alright.
+Ken's father Frank objected to Ken spending money in the same place his mum worked hard to earn it and forbade Ken from meeting Susan.
+When Ken did not show, Susan drove to Coronation Street to see if he was alright.
 Ken's university education had turned him into "a proper stuck-up little snob", as Albert Tatlock put it - "snooty" was the simple way in which Ken's father, Frank, defined Ken's change in attitude.
 Thus, Ken gradually became embarrassed about his surroundings; his contemporaries lived in more affluent areas and he was put out when Susan arrived at No.3, the family home.
 Susan realised this but soon put his mind at rest: she liked Ken for himself and was not bothered by his home.
 Ken and Susan split up in 1961, shortly after they took part in a "Ban the Bomb" protest, as they felt that their backgrounds were too different.

 Some time later, Susan discovered that she was pregnant and wrote to him, asking if he wanted to try again with their relationship, but the letter was misplaced and Ken did not read it or become aware of its existence.
 Her son, Lawrence Cunningham (Linus Roache), was born later that year.
 Lawrence went on to become an English lecturer and had two children of his own, James Cunningham (James Roache) and Chloe, with Ken none the wiser until August 2010 when Susan's letter was found behind a skirting board at No.3.
 By this time, Susan had been dead for several years but the discovery of the letter prompted Ken to contact Lawrence and on meeting him, it became obvious to Ken that Lawrence was his son.
-Ken began to bond with his son but after discovering that Lawrence was homophobic and disapproved of his son, James, being homosexual, Ken cut all contact with him, angry that he would disown his own son for being different.
+Ken began to bond with his son but after discovering that Lawrence was homophobic and disapproved of his son James' homosexuality, Ken cut all contact with him, angry that he would disown his own son for being different.